 Experimental.
 Prototype.
 Community.
 Of.
 Tomorrow.
 That’s what Walt Disney originally called Epcot when he came up with the idea back in 1966.
-Today Epcot is a fantastic park where you can explore several countries from around the world an immerse yourself in their culture as well as experience some great rides in Future World.
+Today Epcot is a fantastic park where you can explore several countries from around the world and immerse yourself in their culture as well as experience some great rides in Future World.
 My family loves to spend 2 days at this park so that we don’t miss any of our favorite things.

 What Is Epcot Known For?

 Epcot is known for new technology and learning.
 At it’s heart that’s what it was always meant to be.
 Walt Disney himself said “It will be a community of tomorrow that will never be completed, but will always be introducing and testing and demonstrating new materials and systems”.
 Nowadays we know it for it’s wonderful festivals that happen throughout the year.

 Daily Operation and Hours

-Generally, throughout the year, Epcot theme park opens Future World at 9 am with the World showcase opening at 11 am.
+Generally, throughout the year, Epcot theme park opens opening at 11 am.
 The entire park closes at 9 pm.
 Hours may vary depending on extra magic hours.
 You’ll need to plan accordingly to whatever the park hours are if you plan on using the extra magic hours.

 Just like for any park, you can buy your theme park tickets with your package if staying on property, or at the gate.